kubeedge/killercoda-scenarios/KubeEdge v1.14.2/deployment/intro.md

 <br>

  KubeEdge is built upon Kubernetes and extends native containerized application orchestration and device management to hosts at the Edge.
-It consists of cloud part and edge part, and provides core infrastructure support for networking, application deployment and metadata synchronisation between cloud and edge.
+It consists of cloud part and edge part, and provides core infrastructure support for networking, application deployment and metadata synchronisation between cloud and edge